emiwe3/Wavelength/README.md

 ## How We Built It

-On the front-end, we built **a React App** that asks the user to connect their phone number, Google, Canvas, and Slack Accounts to our assistant.
+With the front-end, we built **a React App** that asks the user to connect their phone number, Google, Canvas, and Slack Accounts to our assistant.
 On the back-end, we used the **Canvas, Google Cloud, and Slack APIs** to scrape information from the user's accounts; then **our Claude Agent** writes personalized messages based on this data, which are sent to the user through **Photon's iMessage API.**

 ## Challenges We Ran Into